Washington State Clearinghouse on Human Trafficking

 Learn more about statewide reports related to human trafficking.

-Statewide Task Forces on Human Trafficking
+Statewide Task Force on Human Trafficking

 The Washington State Legislature has long been committed to increasing access to support services and promoting awareness of trafficking throughout the state.
 In 2002, Washington was the first state to create an anti-trafficking task force.